-Home staging may not be a term you are familiar with, but it is a popular home selling technique in America, and it is quickly making its way to the UK.
+Home staging may not be a term you are familiar with, but it is a popular technique in America to achieve a fast house sale and it is quickly making its way to the UK.

 What is home staging?

 Home staging is the act of preparing your home for sale by strategically presenting your property in a certain way for your prospective buyers.
 In short, a professional comes to your property and makes it look like a show home.

 The process of home staging may involve removing some of your personal possessions and replacing them with hired furniture, artwork or other home interiors to create a certain mood.